lemoshu/MTCL/README.md

 3. Training script
 ```
-cd code
 python train_MTCL_2D.py
 ```

 4. Test script
-- The processed h5 files (concatenated volumes (img and prob map)) should be used for inference.
+The processed h5 files (concatenated volumes (img and prob map)) should be used for inference.
 ```
-cd code
 python test_IRCAD_2D_c.py
 ```